 Here’s how ECMO works: Blood is drawn from the body.
 The EMO machine delivers oxygen to the blood and removes carbon dioxide from it, then returns the blood to the body thereby sustaining life.

 Join us in making ECMO available to everyone who needs it.
-Donate today.
+SUPPORT THE RESEARCH

 EVLP (EX VIVO LUNG PERFUSION)

 Patients suffering from advanced-stage lung disease —for whom a lung transplant could prolong life — face a couple of hard truths.
 One is that there is a shortage of donor lungs.
 The second is the fact that 85% of available lungs are discarded due to infection, damage and inflammation.
 EVLP is a medical advancement designed to expand the available pool of lungs by allowing them to be reconditioned for transplant outside the donor body.